Cuba hands over U.S. parents accused of abducting their sons

 The parents, who had lost custody of their children, were jailed on kidnapping and other charges.
 The children were returned to their maternal grandparents, from whose home they were allegedly abducted last week.

 Cuba's Foreign Ministry issued a terse statement on Tuesday saying the family had arrived by boat at the Hemingway Marina near Havana on Sunday and would be turned over to U.S. authorities.
-Cuba handed them over to officials from the U.S. State Department and the FBI a few hours later.

 Washington and Havana have no extradition agreement and tensions flared between the two Cold War enemies during the Elian Gonzalez child custody battle more than a decade ago.